siyana-m/SchoolManagement/README.md

     - Copy the contents of the `Solution Items/schoolmanagement_db.txt` file into the query window.
     - Execute the script to create the necessary tables, triggers, and seed data.

-3. **Update the connection string:**
-    - Open the `appsettings.json` file in the `RepairPlatform.Web` project.
-    - Update the `ConnectionStrings` section with your SQL Server connection details:

     If you log into SSMS with a username and password:
     ```json
     "ConnectionStrings": {